dogwonder/juckWonder/README.md

-## Nunjucks starter site
+## wonderJucks - a Nunjucks starter site

-This site has been build using [Nunjucks](https://mozilla.github.io/nunjucks/).
+A starter kit to build websites using [Nunjucks](https://mozilla.github.io/nunjucks/) a rich and powerful templating language for JavaScript.

 ## Requirements